-Stock futures little changed ahead of election, oil hit by COVID-19 lockdowns
+Stock futures trend higher ahead of election, oil hit by COVID-19 lockdowns

-Oil remains under pressure as COVID-19 European locksdown rise
+Oil remains under pressure as COVID-19 European lockdowns rise

-U.S. stock futures were little changed Sunday evening as investors readied for what is considered the most-anticipated presidential election in history.
+U.S. stock futures turned higher late Sunday evening after opening little changed as investors readied for what is considered the most-anticipated presidential election in history.

 Continue Reading Below

-STOCK FUTURES LITTLE CHANGED
+STOCK FUTURES TRADE LOWER

+Dow Futures were up 6 points or less than 0.1%, while the S&P 500 and the Nasdaq edged up the same as of 2:00 a.m.
+ET.

 This after U.S. equities posted their worst week since March as large-cap tech, which accounts for nearly 20% of the S&P 500, saw a sharp drop following a mixed earnings season and a basket of cautious outlooks.